How to Cycle in Comfort in the Winter

 Quest Velomobile

-I spent two winters riding the Quest before upgrading to a Buelk MK1.
-While the Quest was great, the MK1 was an entirely different level of efficiency and fun.
-So much so, that since getting it I’ve gone largely car free.
-Instead of just riding once or twice on weekends for exercise, I now commute with it and run errands in addition to my weekend rides.
+Instead of just riding once or twice on weekends for exercise, I now commute by velomobile and run errands in addition to my weekend rides.
 A bike I purchased solely for pleasure to ride in the cold has ended up being a life-changing investment in my health and well-being.
 I’m cycling far more, at higher intensities, and doing long rides I never would have even considered with a traditional bike or recumbent.

-You can suffer boldly on the trainer or bundled up on your bike.
-You definitely get a lot of respect from me for it, or you can come to the dark side and join those of us cycling in ultimate comfort in our velomobiles.
+You can suffer boldly on the trainer or bundled up on your bike all winter and you’ll definitely get a lot of respect from me for it, or you can come to the dark side and join those of us cycling in ultimate comfort in our velomobiles.
 Oh, and we have mini wiper blades.
 And room for a snack bar right next to your very ergonomically shaped super comfy reclined seat.